AdobeDocs/commerce-php/src/pages/tutorials/admin/create-dynamic-row-configuration.md

 ---
-title: Create a Dynamic Row System Configuration | Commerce PHP Extensions
+title: Create dynamic row configuration | Commerce PHP Extensions
 description: Follow this tutorial to add a new dynamic row system configuration in the Adobe Commerce and Magento Open Source Admin application.
 ---